pivot-libre/pivot-serverless/infrastructure/README.md

  * `npx cdk deploy`      deploy this stack to your default AWS account/region
  * `npx cdk diff`        compare deployed stack with current state
  * `npx cdk synth`       emits the synthesized CloudFormation template

+# Deploy

+Run:

+`npx cdk deploy`

+The output will contain an API Gateway URL.
+Save this for later.
+You will need it to set up the UI.